Registration and Breakfast

 The OutLaws and Rebels Soirée

-Please join us for cocktails and canapés as we wrap up the day’s proceedings and engage with a number of leading LGBTQ public interest organizations from throughout the region.
+Please join us for cocktails and canapés as we wrap up the day’s proceedings.

 201 Park Avenue South